Mohamed Hamdaoui: Club career

 Hamdaoui was born in Amsterdam.
-After playing for Haarlem Kennemerland, HFC Haarlem, AFC Ajax and Vitesse's youth setups, he graduated with the latter in 2014, and was loaned to Eredivisie side FC Dordrecht on 29 May 2014, along with fellow Vitesse teammate Robin Gosens.
+After playing for HFC Kennemerland, HFC Haarlem, AFC Ajax and Vitesse's youth setups, he graduated with the latter in 2014, and was loaned to Eredivisie side FC Dordrecht on 29 May 2014, along with fellow Vitesse teammate Robin Gosens.

 Hamdaoui made his professional debut on 20 September 2014, coming on as a late substitute for Mart Lieder in a 1–1 away draw against SBV Excelsior.
 In January 2015 he returned to Vitesse, after appearing in three league matches for Dordrecht.

 On 15 June 2015, Hamdaoui signed a two-year deal with Go Ahead Eagles.

 On 28 January 2019, Hamdaoui joined FC Twente on a half-year loan deal from De Graafschap.

 Hamdaoui signed a two-year contract with Azerbaijan Premier League club Zira on 16 July 2021.

+On 30 August 2023, Hamdaoui moved to ADO Den Haag on a one-season contract.

+On 2 September 2024, Hamdaoui signed an amateur contract with Telstar of the Eerste Divisie, returning to the club where he had previously played from 2017 to 2018.

+Personal life

+Hamdaoui was born in the Netherlands to parents of Moroccan descent.